rNLKJA/UoM-DS-2019-2024/README.md

 <img src="./img/st_kilda.jpg" width=100% alt='st_kilda melb vic au'>

-# Data Science Undergrad to Master
+# Data Science Path from Undergradate to Master

 This repository store that everything I learned from [UoM](https://www.unimelb.edu.au/) and other online sources from 2019 to 2024.
 For me, this is more like a revision notes / cheatsheet for my future data science releated career.